Regular subcategories in bounded derived categories of affine schemes: Abstract

 \section{Abstract}

 Let $R$ be a commutative Noetherian ring such that $X=\Spec R$ is connected.
-We prove that the category $D^b(\coh X)$ contains no proper full triangulated subcategories which are regular.
-We also bound from below the dimension of a regular category $\TT$, if there exists a triangulated functor $\TT \to D^b(\coh X)$ with certain properties.
+We prove that the category $D^b(\coh X)$ contains no proper full triangulated subcategories which are strongly generated.
+We also bound from below the Rouquier dimension of a triangulated category $\TT$, if there exists a triangulated functor $\TT \to D^b(\coh X)$ with certain properties.
 Applications are given to cohomological annihilator of $R$ and to point-like objects in $\TT$.